-Thursday 1st December saw over 300 of the very best in social care attended a glittering awards ceremony at The Grand Hotel, Brighton, for the finals of the Great South East Care Awards, where the category winners were announced.
+Saturday 11th November saw over 400 of the very best in social care attended a glittering awards ceremony at The Hilton Hotel, Brighton for the finals of the Great South East Care Awards, where the category winners were announced.

-Winners of the Great South East Care Awards will go through to the final at Birmingham’s ICC which takes place on 31st March 2017
+Winners of the Great South East Care Awards will go through to the final at Birmingham’s ICC in Spring 2018.

 The Care Employer Award

 This social enterprise idea has been established for ten years and was set up in response to two patients in the Martlet Hospice who wanted care provided at home.
 They now provide true person centred care for over 90 clients and are just launching a new training centre.

 Gill Clements, Westholme Residential Care Home Gill is an inspirational individual who is very passionate about dignity for people she cares for.
 Her ability to think of little things to do to make a difference is proof that its not always about the money.
 A worthy winner!